theodi/synthetic-data-tutorial/README.md

 pip install -r requirements.txt
 ```

+Next we'll go through how to create, de-identify and synthesis the code.
+We'll show this using code snippets but the full code is contained within the `/tutorial` directory.

+There's small differences between the code presented here and what's in the Python scripts but it's mostly down to variable naming.
+I'd encourage you to run, edit and play with the code locally.

 ## Generate mock NHS A&E dataset

-You can use the `data/nhs_ae_mock.csv` as it is but preferably you should generate your own fresh dataset.
-At the very least look through the code in `tutorial/generate.py`.

-If you do want to generate your own unique data, you'll need to download one dataset first.
+The data already exists in `data/nhs_ae_mock.csv` so feel free to browse that.
+But you should generate your own fresh dataset using the `tutorial/generate.py` script.
+To do this, you'll need to download one dataset first.
 It's a list of all postcodes in London.
 You can find it at this page on [doogal.co.uk](https://www.doogal.co.uk/PostcodeDownloads.php), at the _London_ link under the _By English region_ section.
 Or just download it directly at [this link](https://www.doogal.co.uk/UKPostcodesCSV.ashx?region=E12000007) (just take note, it's 133MB in size).

 Then place the `London postcodes.csv` file in to the `synthetic-data-tutorial/data` directory.